-Wages earned during Paid Leave shall be paid within in the next regular payroll period during withhich beginning after the Paid Leave was used by the Employee.
-Payment for wages earned during Paid Leave should be included on the Employees regular paycheck.
+Wages earned during while using Paid Leave shall be paid no later than the in thenext regular payroll period during beginning afterwhich the Paid Leave was used by the Employee.
+Payment for wages earned during Paid Leave should be included on the Employees next regular paycheck.